AzureAD/microsoft-authentication-library-for-objc/docs/access_token-pop.md

    MSALSilentTokenParameters *silentParams = [[MSALSilentTokenParameters alloc] initWithScopes:scopes account:account];
    ```

-   4.2	MSALTokenParameters which is the parent class for MSALInteractiveTokenParameters and MSALSilentTokenParameters has been extended to include an additional property called authenticationScheme as shown below.
+   5.2	MSALTokenParameters which is the parent class for MSALInteractiveTokenParameters and MSALSilentTokenParameters has been extended to include an additional property called **authenticationScheme** as shown below.

    ```
    /**